 Junior Micah Bolden, an ex-Deke, who served during his sophomore year in Fischer, thinks that while the college is justified in keeping the role of campus tour guide a volunteer position, it would be appropriate to pay them.

-“I gained a lot of really interesting skills, and a lot of really good friends [during my time as a deke],” said Bolden.
+“I gained a lot of really interesting skills, and a lot of really good friends ,” said Bolden.
 “That was enough for me.
 As an institution, would I say that a stipend would be appropriate?
 It definitely would.”

 Sophomore Jake Wierenga serves as one of the male Dekes in Fischer, and is something like the de facto face of the Dekes this year — Ehorn said he’s one of their most outspoken, and he loves the Diakonoi.